onyx998/army2cyber/index.md

 ---
-title: army2cyber
+title: Army2Cyber
 ---

-# Welcome to my personal blog
+# Welcome to Army2Cyber

-Hello and welcome to my blog, **army2cyber**!
+Hello and welcome to my blog, **Army2Cyber**!
 Here, I document my journey of transitioning from military service to a career in cybersecurity.
 This blog serves as a personal consolidation of my learning experiences, course progress, and insights gained along the way.

 ## My Mission